0xt4i/DevOps-Interview-Questions/mock-interviews/README.md

 | Collaboration | Siloed | Cross-functional |
 | Feedback Loop | Slow | Fast (Continuous Monitoring) |

+#### **Summary**

+- **Development & Operations:** In traditional IT, development and operations are handled by separate teams, while DevOps integrates these functions into one team.
+- **Deployment Frequency:** Traditional IT deploys changes less frequently (weeks or months), whereas DevOps enables more frequent deployments (daily or weekly).
+- **Automation:** Automation is limited in traditional IT, but DevOps emphasizes extensive automation through tools like CI/CD pipelines and Infrastructure as Code (IaC).
+- **Collaboration:** Traditional IT teams often work in silos, but DevOps encourages cross-functional collaboration across roles.
+- **Feedback Loop:** Feedback is slow in traditional models, while DevOps uses continuous monitoring and feedback for rapid improvements.

 ### **3. What are the key principles of DevOps?**

 #### **Answer:**